The vote of thanks...why can't you just get it right?

 The guest speaker held the audience’s attention like the expert speaker she is.
 Her ideas were refreshing.
 She was humorous and the audience could relate to her examples and analogies.

-I know vote of thanks are usually bad.
+I know vote of thanks for guest speakers are usually bad.
 But I was obviously lulled into a state of false expectancy by the speeches that went before this one.

 As bad vote of thanks speeches go, it was bang on the money.
 I mean, it was the worse I had heard for a long time!